-With the DT 1990 Pro The treble isn’t cutting or dialled up.
+With the DT 1990 Pro, The treble isn’t cutting or dialed up.
 The clean edges on vocals and notes is all there, its just not overly sharp or cutting.

-I notice this most in mid Electronic snare sounds on artist tracks like NF or Machine Gun Kelly.
-Often their mid range are painful, but not with these cans.
+I notice this most in mid-Electronic snare sounds on artist tracks like NF or Machine Gun Kelly.
+Often their mid-range is painful, but not with these cans.

-The vocal frequencies already well represented in the Mid range frequencies but so nicely topped off with the higher end frequencies.
+The vocal frequencies are well represented in the Mid-range frequencies but so nicely topped off with the higher-end frequencies.

-Classical, acoustic, jazz and even rock music is more enjoyable as the treble concludes a full range of Bass to Treble frequencies in a 5Hz – 40khz range.
+Classical, acoustic, jazz, and even rock music are more enjoyable as the treble concludes a full range of Bass to Treble frequencies in a 5Hz – 40khz range.